Gazoonkas in my coffee?

 I started learning to draw copying Disneyland magazines when I was very young.
 Make believe and imaginative stories followed me into my teaching career as an infant and preschool teacher.
 It is no surprise then that I see faces and desire to make them a reality.
 I find myself intrigued by this interpretation of 'Jack and the Magic Beanstalk'

 ...and paintings.
 Something more traditional.
-Learning the skill..and innovating..experimenting with size...painting imaginary creatures so small you need a magnifying glass to spot them.
+Learning the skill..and innovating..experimenting with scale...pushing out of my comfort zone.

 I have been a sketchbook enthusiast for many years.
 Here are some examples of the many ways I have experimented in the playground of the sketchbook.